 - Dr. Beverly Crusher… I continue to wonder how she got this job.
 The captain of the Enterprise – the most important person on the entire ship – begins having painful headaches.
 He even experiences the inability to distinguish between present time and nine years from the past.
 She just… lets him live with it to see if he shakes it off.
 She’s the only person on the ship with the authority to take what is happening to him seriously, keep him under close watch, etc., and she just does not do it.
 Dr. Crusher’s son – not his alleged doctor mom – is actually the one that diagnoses Picard’s ailment.
 They’d all be dead but for Wesley.

-Not confining the Captain to quarters or sick back, as he loses his wits, is just inexcusable.
+Not confining the Captain to quarters or sick bay, as he loses his wits, is just inexcusable.
 At some point, HR has to sit down with Beverly Crusher, right?
 This is probably the third termination-worthy offense committed by her in eight episodes.

 Picard… you know, I remember him as this terrific captain but once again he required saving from his bridge officers.
 Am I remembering him wrong?
 Does his accent completely paper over a relatively so-so actual job performance?
 I do not really hold him entirely accountable for his actions in this episode (though he should have been more suspicious of the gift.)
 He was believably and cleverly targeted.
 But how many near death experiences can we expect from the Captain?
 He is starting to come across to me as a bit of a damsel in distress.